mduncan2020/bmimaterial/README.md

-# react-redux-firebase Complete Material Example
+# BMI Material
+## Based on react-redux-firebase

 [![License][license-image]][license-url]
 [![Code Style][code-style-image]][code-style-url]

-This is a "real-world" example and is deployed to [demo.react-redux-firebase.com](https://demo.react-redux-firebase.com).
 Project was based on the output of [`generator-react-firebase`](https://github.com/prescottprue/generator-react-firebase), which generates a full project starter with `react-redux-firebase` included.

 ## Getting Started